-Airbus To Extend Skywise To Aircraft Cabin Equipment
+Airbus to Extend Skywise to Aircraft Cabin Equipment

-LONDON—Airbus is working with industry stakeholders to create a data-producing aircraft cabin—covering smart galleys, lavatories, overhead bins and seats—with the aim of adding the data to its predictive maintenance and analytics platform Skywise.
-“We are trying to create an ecosystem of all the devices talking to each other in a secure way, creating a platform for compiling data and analyzing it.
+Airbus is working with industry stakeholders to create a data-producing aircraft cabin – covering smart galleys, lavatories, overhead bins and seats - with the aim of adding the data to its predictive maintenance and analytics platform Skywise.
+“We are trying to create an ecosystem of all the devices, talking to each other in a secure way, creating a platform for compiling data and analysing it.
 We see ourselves as an enabler.
-Everybody in the industry will be ...
+Everybody in the industry will be partnering with us ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS